elCrespo16/toji_everyday/README.md

 The `media_loader.py` script handles media files and their configurations.
 It supports both images and videos, with optional features like daily stories and easter eggs.

-### Prerequisites

-Before using the script, make sure you have the required dependencies installed.
-You can install them using the following command:

-pip install instagrapi pydantic

 ### Configuration

 Refer to the provided `media_loader.py` README section for details on how to organize your media files, configure media settings, and use the media loader script.

-### Usage

-To use the script, follow the steps outlined in the `media_loader.py` README section.

 ## Main Uploading Script (main.py)